CCQC/ConcordantModes/README.md

 Python version 3.5.4
 Numpy version 1.13.1

-Any other versions will not be guaranteed to work.
+No other versions will be guaranteed to work.

 // Quickstart Guide //

 An example is provided in the "Example" directory.

-4 files are necessary: "zmat", "template.dat", "MH_Main.py", "fc.dat"
+4 files are necessary: "zmat", "template.dat", "main.py", "fc.dat"

 zmat:
 This file contains geometric information about the system of interest.
 There is a "ZMAT" block and a "cart" block.